|

 char[] GetFileInterface()

-Returns a string representing the File Interface of the current file.
-The File Interface name is listed in the Edit As section above each editor (for example: "Hex", "Text", or "Unicode").
-See the SetFileInterface function to change the interface of the current file.
+Returns a string representing the Edit As of the current file.
+The current Edit As is listed in the status bar (for example: "Hex", "Text", or "Unicode").
+See the SetFileInterface function to change the Edit As of the current file.

 Requires 010 Editor v4.0 or higher.